 The campaign for the original Hillcrest Plumbing & Heating had the following objectives:

-A tracking plan was implemented within the first week of the campaign start date with administrative access shared with the client.
-Within 6 months, we had them ranked in the 2nd or 3rd position for a variety of keywords profitable to their business in a highly competitive market.
+A tracking plan was implemented and administrative access was shared with the client.
+Within 6 months, we had them ranked in the 2nd or 3rd position for a variety of profitable keyword.

 From April 2015 to June 2015, we continued to help them rank higher organically in Google search results, especially for geographically specific searches.
 Higher rankings for relevant keywords resulted in an increase in quantity and quality of traffic resulting in a noticeable increase in leads.

 From July 2015 onwards, they started getting a significant spike in phone calls month over month.
 Their phone calls had increased by 365 percent from July 2015 to October 2015, going from 113 to 525 in that span.

 In Phase 1 of the campaign, we secured complete control of the website, its hosting service and the data analytics which were all shared with the client.
 We had to begin by disassociating their website from all the bad links that they had earned because of the black hat SEO tactics that their previous agency had employed.

 In Phase 2, we started cleaning up their Name, Address and Phone Number (NAP) inconsistencies (of which there were plenty) on online business directories.
 We also created website content, secured quality inbound links, re-arranged their site architecture and followed a range of other ethical SEO practices to have them regain their authority in search engines.

 In Phase 3, we implemented call tracking to track calls from internet users and we measured calls from direct traffic, organic traffic and paid search traffic.
 We complemented the inbound campaign with a highly targeted AdWords campaign with a CPC as low as $4.75 per click and a CTR of 16.77%.

 In Four Months…

 Increase in Leads